Matrix (protocol): Beginning–2018

-In July 2017, the funding by Amdocs was announced to be cut and in the following weeks the core team created their own UK-based company, "New Vector Limited", which was mainly built to support the development of Matrix and Riot, which was later renamed to Element.
+In July 2017, the funding by Amdocs was announced to be cut and in the following weeks the core team created their own UK-based company, "New Vector Limited", which was mainly built to support the development of Matrix and Riot, the second of which was later renamed to Element.
 During this time period, there were multiple calls for support to the community and companies that build on Matrix, to help pay for the wages of at least part of the core team.
 Patreon and Liberapay crowdfunding accounts were created, and the core team started a video podcast, called Matrix "Live" to keep the contributors up to speed with ongoing developments.
 This was expanded by a weekly blog format, called "This Week in Matrix", where interested community members could read, or submit their own, Matrix-related news.
 The company was created with the goal of offering consultancy services for Matrix and paid hosting of Matrix servers (as a platform called modular.im, which was later renamed to Element matrix services) to generate income.

 In the early weeks after its creation, the Matrix team and the company Purism published plans to collaborate in the creation of the Librem 5 phone.
 The Librem 5 was intended to be a Matrix native phone, where the default pre-installed messaging and caller app should use Matrix for audio and video calls and instant messaging.

 In 2017, KDE announced it was working on including support for the protocol in its IRC client Konversation.

 In late January 2018, the company received an investment of US$5 million from Status, an  Ethereum based startup.

 In April 2018, the French Government announced plans to create their own instant messaging tool.
-Work on the application based on Riot and Matrix protocol—called Tchap after French scientists Claude Chappe—had started in early 2018, and the program was open-sourced and released on iOS and Android in April 2019.
+Work on the application based on Riot and Matrix protocol—called Tchap after French scientist Claude Chappe—had started in early 2018, and the program was open-sourced and released on iOS and Android in April 2019.